dayunbao/supriya_demos/README.md

 I share the scripts in this repo in the Supriya subreddit I created [here](https://www.reddit.com/r/supriya_python/).

 To run all of the scripts here, you'll need to at least install Supriya and SuperCollider, as well as [mido](https://pypi.org/project/mido/) for the scripts that use MIDI.
+I use Pipenv to manage my Python versions and virtual environments.
+Since the `Pipfile` is part of this repo, you can install from that if you also use Pipenv.
+Alternatively, you could create a `requirements.txt` file from the `Pipfile`.